smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

     NOTE: `logBlockNum` might not be present in the trigger.
 In such cases the log block will be resolved the given block hash.
 - **LogIdentifier** Unique identifier for a log → `(logBlockHash, logTxHash, logIndex)`
 - **WorkID** Unique 256 bit identifier for a unit of work that is used across the system. `(upkeepID, trigger)` are used to form a workID, in different structure, based on the trigger type:
     - Conditionals: `keccak256(upkeepID)`.
-Where we allow sequential execution of the same upkeepID, in cases the trigger has a newer `checkBlockNum`, higher then the last performed check block.
+Where we allow sequential execution of the same upkeepID, in cases the trigger has a newer `checkBlockNum`, higher then the last performed block.
     - Log triggers: `keccak256(upkeepID,logIdentifier)`.
 At any point in time there can be at most one unit of work for a particular upkeep and log.
 - **UpkeepPayload** - Input information to process a unit of work for an upkeep → `(upkeepID, trigger, triggerData)`
     - For conditionals triggerData is empty (derived onchain in checkUpkeep)